Hazimism: Hazimism in ISIS

 In the following years, several Tunisians who adopted al-Hazimi's views joined ISIS.
-During the group's infighting with the Al-Nusra Front, the Tunisians remained loyal and were rewarded with senior administrative and religious posts.
-With increasing influence, however, their belief in takfir al-‘adhir (excommunication of the excuser) became a source of concern for Daesh leadership.
+During the group's conflict with the al-Nusra Front, the Tunisians remained loyal and were rewarded with senior administrative and religious posts.
+With increasing influence, however, their belief in takfir al-'adhir (excommunication of the excuser) became a source of concern for ISIS leadership.
 Bahraini scholar Turki al-Binali, who led the group's Office of Research and Studies, prepared a series of lectures and pamphlets against the doctrine.
-He argued that while al-‘udhr bi’l-jahl was invalid in instances of greater polytheism and disbelief, this does not necessarily mean that those who make excuses are disbelievers.
+He argued that while al-'udhr bi'l-jahl was invalid in instances of greater polytheism and disbelief, this does not necessarily mean that those who make excuses are disbelievers.
 In a tweet, he also described the belief as bidʻah (religious innovation).
-The Binalis, as they were later termed, also claimed the Hazimi view led to an "infinite regress of takfir" (al-takfir bi’l-tasalsul).
+The Binalis, as they were later termed, also claimed the Hazimi view led to an "infinite regress of takfir" (al-takfir bi'l-tasalsul).

-In March 2014, audio leaked of several high-level Hazimi officials; including the wāli of Hasakah, pronouncing takfir on the Taliban and Osama bin Laden.
+In March 2014, audio leaked of several high-level Hazimi officials, including the wāli of Hasakah, pronouncing takfir on the Taliban and Osama bin Laden.
 A separate leak showed takfir being made on Al-Qaeda in the Islamic Maghreb.
 In late 2014, 50 Hazimis fled to Turkey while 70 were imprisoned and executed by ISIS after they made takfir on elements of its leadership which did not consider Ayman al-Zawahiri to be a disbeliever.
-Following their arrest, a pro-Hazimi statement surfaced describing ISIS as a "kafir jahmiyyah state".
-Several Hazimi cells were formed afterwards; the breakup of one in Raqqa being featured in Dabiq where they were branded as kharijites.
+Following their arrest, a pro-Hazimi statement surfaced describing ISIS as a state of disbelievers and Jahmites.
+Several Hazimi cells were formed afterwards; the breakup of one in Raqqa being featured in Dabiq where they were branded as Kharijites.
 Despite the crackdown, several groups of Hazimis remained, including one led by a certain Abu Ayyub al-Tunisi and supported by the wāli (governor) of Aleppo.
-In 2016, Hazimis clashed with ISIS in the vicinity of Al-Bab and Jarabulus.
-In an account of the incident, senior Hazimi Abu Muath al-Jazairi called ISIS the "Idols' State" and Abu Bakr al-Baghdadi the "taghut" of Syria.
+In 2016, Hazimis fought against ISIS in the vicinity of Al-Bab and Jarabulus.
+Abu Muath al-Jazairi, a senior Hazimi, called ISIS the "Idols' State" and Abu Bakr al-Baghdadi the "taghut" of Syria in his account of the incident.